Customer support(877) 777-0450

 Next, update your compliance calendar, annual-report workflow, and any internal contact lists to reflect the new agent changes.
 You should also update your official business rules, such as your bylaws or operating agreement, to keep everything accurate and legal.

-Do not stop at “submitted.”
-Always keep a copy of your filed change form and the receipt.
-Make sure to get a final confirmation from the state that the change was processed.
-This last check is the only way to be 100% sure your new registered agent is officially on file.
+Keep a copy of the filed change form and the receipt.
+Then request a final confirmation from the state that the change went through.
+That confirmation is the only way to know with certainty that your new agent is officially on file.

 DIY Vs. Professional Registered Agent Services